tonesoutherland/code-help/git-help.md

 - `git push origin feature-branch-name --force` (--force is required, otherwise it won't be allowed)

 - If there are merge conflicts
-    - `git mergetool`
+    - `git mergetool` .. or use your merge tool of choice (Visual Studio, VS Code)
-	- `git commit -am "Fix merge conflicts"`
+	- `git commit -am "Fix merge conflicts"` commit the final versions of the merged file(s)
+    - `git rebase --continue` tell the rebase to continue
-	- `git push origin feature-branch-name --force`
+	- `git push origin feature-branch-name` push to your origin, `--force` should not be required here

 ### Test code from a co-worker's remote branch
 - when a co-worker submits a PR and you want to pull to your local and verify before approving